sst/guide/_chapters/create-a-dynamodb-table.md

 ### About DynamoDB

 Amazon DynamoDB is a fully managed NoSQL database that provides fast and predictable performance with seamless scalability.
 Similar to other databases, DynamoDB stores data in tables.
 Each table contains multiple items, and each item is composed of one or more attributes.
+We are going to cover some basics in the following chapters.
+But to get a better feel for it, here is a [great guide on DynamoDB](https://www.dynamodbguide.com).

 ### Create Table